Lizn-zn/NeqLIPS/README.md

 Use the shell `run.sh` or the following command

+Use the shell `run.sh` or the following command

 ```shell
 python main.py --problem "theorem P1 {a b c : ℝ} : a * b + b * c + c * a ≤ a ^ 2 + b ^ 2 + c ^ 2 := by sorry"
 ```